abdeoliveira/examgen/README.md

 # Usage

+## Quick Start

+If you are in a hurry, and want a quick result, do as follows:

+1. Check if your system meets the necessary dependencies (check the Dependencies section below)
+2. Install git (in debian-based distros, do `sudo update && sudo apt install git`)
+3. Clone this repo: `git clone https://github.com/abdeoliveira/examgen`
+4. Enter the `src` dir inside the repo folder: `cd examgen/src`
+5. Copy the auxiliary script into the `src` folder: `cp ../candy/test.sh .`
+6. Run the auxiliary script: `./test.sh`

+If everything went well a PDF will opened in your screen containing a sample exam.

+## Manual

 First, you need to clone this repo (this is the jargon for donwload this whole git project).
 For doing that you need to have [git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your machine.

 Once you have git, cast `git clone https://github.com/abdeoliveira/examgen`